top of page

 Why Lab Techs Are the Future of Diagnostics: Closing the Staffing Gap

 In today’s rapidly evolving healthcare landscape, diagnostics is no longer a back office function, it’s a frontline determinant of care quality, patient outcomes, and financial sustainability.
 Yet, the very professionals driving this critical engine clinical laboratory technologists are increasingly missing from the equation.
 The staffing crisis in labs across the United States has become a silent disruptor of value based care.
-While much attention is given to doctors and nur
+While much attention is given to doctors and n

 Inclusive Hiring in Healthcare: Enabling Talent Across the Gender Spectrum